• Home

 Itineraries

-3-night and 4-night “Magic at Sea” cruises (no port stops)
+3-night and 4-night “Magic at Sea” cruises — no port stops, the ship itself is the destination

 Builder

-Meyer Werft (originally started as Global Dream by MV Werften for Genting Hong Kong; acquired by Disney in 2022)
+Started by MV Werften (Germany) as the Global Dream for Genting Hong Kong; acquired mid-build by Disney in 2022 and completed by Meyer Werft

 Disney Adventure Deck Plan: Complete Deck-by-Deck Breakdown